 These ornamental grasses will all go dormant during the winter.
 This means they will turn brown at the start of colder temperatures.
 They will then send up new growth from the base of the plant every spring so, to maintain a clean appearance, they benefit by being trimmed back in February or March.

 Cut the dry foliage to the ground but, to eliminate damage, stay above the crown of the plant.
 The plant crown is where the plant stem meets the roots.
 Typically you can leave around 3-4″ of stem for Fountain Grass and around 6″ for Maiden and Switchgrass.
 If you are uncertain where the crown is, it is always better to leave an extra couple of inches.

 Blue Fescue (Festuca)

-These grasses fall under the small and stays evergreen category.
-This means that by the end of the growing season enough brown foliage will be mixed with the evergreen foliage giving them a messy appearance.
-The easiest way to clean up these plants is to put on your garden gloves and run your fingers through the foliage, effectively pulling out the dead and unsightly foliage.
+These ornamental grasses are small and stay evergreen.
+This means that by the end of the growing season, they will still hold much of their color, but there will be brown foliage mixed in leaving a somewhat messy appearance.
+To clean up your evergreen ornamental grasses, put on your garden gloves and run your fingers through the foliage.
+This is effective at pulling out the dead and unsightly foliage.